coverclock/com-diag-diminuto/README.md

-Diminuto started out many years ago as a project to build a minimal Linux-based embedded system for an ARMv4 processor that seems laughbly small now..
-It consisted of a stripped down 2.6 Linux kernel with just the stuff I needed, Busybox, and an application.
+Diminuto started out many years ago as a project to build a minimal Linux-based embedded system for an ARMv4 processor that seems laughbly small now.
+It consisted of a stripped down 2.4 (later, 2.6) Linux kernel with just the stuff I needed, Busybox, and an application.
 The application was built around a small C-based library that contained functions that I wrote to support the kinds of systems work that I do.
-In the fullness of time the library became more important than the project as some or all of it found its way into the products I was helping my clients develop and ship.
+In the fullness of time the library became more important than the project as some or all of it found its way into several products I was helping my clients develop and ship.

 Today there are several reasons Diminuto continues to be a useful resource that I expand and maintain.

-I got tired of writing the same code over and over again, sometimes even for the same client.
-Some of the work I do is under a subcontract, and my clients' clients sometimes explicitly don't want code whose development they pay for to be shared.
-I wanted to write it once, test it thoroughly, make it open source and easily available.
+I got tired of writing the same code over and over again, even though I got paid by the hour to do so.
+Sometimes even for the same client.
+Some of the work I do is under a subcontract, and my clients' clients often explicitly didn't want code whose development they pay for to be shared.
+I wanted to write that useful but generic code once, test it thoroughly, make it open source and easily available.

-I needed a way I could get my arms and head around to explore the evolving low level POSIX and Linux APIs where I spent a lot of time.
+I needed a way I could get my arms and head around the evolving low level POSIX and Linux APIs where I spent a lot of time.
 I'm a very hands-on person, and can only really learn by doing.

 I wanted to develop a simpler, inter-operable, reasonably consistent API of my own on top of those low level APIs.
-This was partly because I was interested in exploring API design; I wanted to reduce the development time needed to work in C and C++ (although I routinely work in Python, Bash, and Java when duty calls); and I wanted perhaps to return to teaching this stuff in the future but didn't want to start at the low level to do so.
+This was partly because I was interested in exploring API design; I wanted to reduce the development time needed to work in C and C++ (although I routinely work in Python, Bash, and Java, and have been known to hack JavaScript, when duty calls);
+and I wanted perhaps to return to teaching this stuff in the future but didn't want to start at the low level to do so.